EEP editors sometimes link to products to make your planning process fast and easy. We may earn a small commission if you make a purchase from a link.

 How to Freeze Wedding Cake

-A wedding cake with red roses atop
+wedding cake with roses

 Source: Canva